dzervas/whynot.fail/content/post/Chinese-Factory-v0.2-The-Plastic.md

 the rabbit hole again...

 I hook it up, I hook up the BLTouch and *BOOM*.
 It works... and unbelievably silent.
-A quick google search showed my that I luckily upgraded to TMC drivers that are extremely silent.
+A quick google search showed that I luckily upgraded to TMC drivers that are extremely silent.
 The only noise was the fans!
 Wow...

 ## The Happy Ending